njsito01/Portfolio-Project_Mint-Classics-EDA/README.md

 ## Analysis

 #### Question 1 - Where are items stored and if they were rearranged, could a warehouse be eliminated?
-To answer the first question, I looked into the _warehouses_ and _products_ tables to determine where inventory was held, and after familiarizing myself with various information like _"What product lines are stored in which warehouse, and how many unique products are there?"_, I compiled results that broke down the inventory volumes of each warehouse by product line and product.
+To answer the first question, I looked into the _warehouses_ and _products_ tables to determine where inventory was held, and started by familiarizing myself with various information like _"What product lines are stored in which warehouse, and how many unique products are there?"_.
+Below are the compiled results that breaks down the inventory volumes of each warehouse by product line and product.

 ``` SQL
 SELECT